srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 ### Namespacing
-To make all these apps work together we took the approach of using a single domain (with no subdomains) that utilized sub directories.
+To make all these apps work together we took the approach of using a single domain (with no subdomains) that utilizes sub directories.
 So, each app has its own routing namespace.
 Here's how the app's namespaces broke down:

 - Authentication: /